Stellamove/Marlin4Pitta-CR6SE/README.md

 7. If you are uploading from the original firmware or other source, please restore defaults from LCD menu.

 ## Upload firmware to touch screen of CR-6 SE
 If you have uploaded the firmware of CR-6 SE, you must also upload the display firmware of the touch screen for CR-6 SE.
+You will find the instruction to upload and upload the DWIN_SET form [LCD_Files](https://github.com/Stellamove/LCD_Files/tree/master/CR-6%20SE).